hilmanski/py-websites-scraper/README.md

     print(item["url"], item.get("title"))
 ```

 You can add any parameters for aiohttp to perform the request like headers, proxy, and more.
+Please check [aiohttp documentation](https://docs.aiohttp.org/en/stable/client_reference.html#clientrequest) for reference.

 Example:
 ```